 Going beyond the classroom with student organizations and special events will help you make social and professional connections with other students, as well as with faculty and staff.
 We value students from all backgrounds, so we provide additional support for students from underrepresented groups through student organizations such as the Society of Women Engineers, National Society of Black Engineers, Society of Hispanic Professional Engineers and oSTEM.

-For more info. about wellness programming in the Russ College, contact Director of Student Success and Retention Julie Chiki.
+For more info. about wellness programming in the Russ College, contact the Assistant Dean for Student Services.